 1. Aims 2

 2. Legislation and guidance 2

 3. Responsibilities

 4. Admissions register

 5. Approval

-o., , pp. o. a
+3. Approvar

-1.Aims
+1. Aims

 This policy is to ensure that all settings within Horizon Care and Education Group are able to meet the particular needs of the children and young people who are admitted.
-To ensure key entry and exit details of each pupil is checked and documented at the start and end of placement.
+To ensure the key entry and exit details of each pupil is checked and documented at the start and end of placement.